michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - n: the decisive moment in a novel or play
 - n: (astronomy) a heavenly body's highest celestial point above an observer's horizon
 ### Family
+- culmination: culminations+
-culmination: culminations+;culminate: culminated, culminates, culminating, culmination
+- culminate: culminated, culminates, culminating, culmination
 ### Examples
 - A few days after the game, Harriott said that the victory was the “culmination of an extraordinary season.”
 - Soccer clarified that Solo was suspended following a culmination of actions, and separately her contract was also terminated with the team.